-- 1.19 Left:Comparison of the dependence of T_c with impurity concentration n{imp} of several samples [73]. with the theoretical curve, showing a close match.
-Right: The evolution of the density of states [6] with increasing impurity scattering time $\tau_s^{-1} \sim n{imp}J^2$ according to the Abrikosov-Gorkov theory [74].
+- 1.19 Left:Comparison of the dependence of T_c with impurity concentration n{imp} of several samples [76]. with the theoretical curve, showing a close match.
+Right: The evolution of the density of states [6] with increasing impurity scattering time $\tau_s^{-1} \sim n{imp}J^2$ according to the Abrikosov-Gorkov theory [77].
 The impurity states are always produced at the gap edge and below the critical point, there is always a hard gap in the system. - 1.20 The contrasting evolution of the density of states for weak coupling (right) and strong coupling (left) with increasing concentration [6].
 At weak coupling, the extra subgap states are formed close to the gap edge and slowly close the density of states until it is gapless.
-At strong coupling, the impurity states form a band inside the gap, and if the coupling strength is large enough, the bottom of the band reaches the Fermi surface before the top reaches the continuum to the right, and the gapless regime is enhanced. - 2.2 Schematic diagram of the self consistency loop [95].
+At strong coupling, the impurity states form a band inside the gap, and if the coupling strength is large enough, the bottom of the band reaches the Fermi surface before the top reaches the continuum to the right, and the gapless regime is enhanced. - 2.1 Basic thermal scales of the BCS-BEC crossover [4].
+Left: Schematic diagram for the crossover in continuum, from a Fermi liquid to the left to a Bose liquid to the right, where the T_c increases initially and gradually saturates as pairs form with mass 2m.
+The dashed line shows the evolution of the pairing scale T^ .
+Right: BCS-BEC crossover on a lattice, where $T_c \propto (1/U)$ at strong coupling (see text).
+Basic physics arises due to the competition between two scales, the pairing scale $T{pair} = T^$ and the stiffness scale T{phase} . - 2.2 Schematic diagram of the self consistency loop [112].
 An initial guess of the Green's function provides the susceptibility χ, which is then used to calculate the T-matrix T, which leads to the self energy Σ, which is used to calculate the Green's function again, completing the loop.
 DFT is discrete Fourier transform.
-2.3 Left: T_c and other thermal scales calculated using the method of Ref [97]. in - two dimensions.
-Right: Density of states data calculated using the method of Ref [96], showing accurate match with QMC data (dashed lines). $\dots \dots 39$
+2.3 Left: T_c and other thermal scales calculated using the method of Ref [114]. in - 2.5 Left: T_c and other thermal scales calculated using the method of Ref [114].
+In two dimensions.
+Right: Density of states data calculated using the method of Ref [113], showing accurate match with QMC data (dashed lines).
+40